Gerald Anthony Bucciarelli

 Gerald was born July 31, 1951, the eldest of three children (his younger sisters are Mary Lou Bruno and Josephine Grignon).
 His parents migrated to America from Italy's Abbruzzi region shortly after World War II and settled in Pittsburgh, where his father worked in the steel mills and his mother Marie in a local department store.
 The family lived near Moore Park.
 Jerry was a graduate of Resurrection Elementary School and South Hills Catholic High School (Class of 1969).

-As a youngster, Jerry joined his friends as a player in the Brookline Little League and as a teen in high school joined with classmates Mickey White, Danny McGibbeny, Joey Moreno and Ronnie Adamese as the lead singer in a local pop band that played rock 'n roll music around the local dance venues.
+As a youngster, Jerry joined with his friends as a player in the Brookline Little League.
+During his teen years he teamed up with classmates Mickey White, Danny McGibbeny, Joey Moreno and Ronnie Adamese as the lead singer in a local pop band that played rock 'n roll music around the local dance venues.
 Even at an early age Jerry had a flair for the dramatic, displaying a charisma that would soon propel him to the heights of acting stardom.

 After graduating from high school Jerry moved to the West Coast in what he playfully described as a "late-60s hippie exodus", where he enrolled at Monterey Peninsula Junior College and later the University of California at Santa Cruz.
 This is where he discovered his passion, the theatre.
 He formed his own company, then went on to further study at the University of Washington and Temple University.